No further intake

 - Present theoretical concepts and complex ideas in both written and verbal formats appropriate for a range of stakeholder audiences.

-- Relate and apply their knowledge and skills to the biotechnology industry.
+- Relate and apply their knowledge and skills to organisations engaging in international business.

-To qualify for the Master of Business Administration (Biotechnology) specialisation, a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below, unless granted credit for prior study.
+To qualify for the Master of Business Administration (International Business), a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below, unless granted credit for previous study.

 Core topics and specialisation topic choices are detailed below.